Andhalaya/Chelombus/README.md

 ## TO DO
 - Add arguments parser to num_dimensions to reduce to
-- Add support for txt and other file types
+- Add support for txt and other file typess
 - Think of better output type than pd.DataFrame: options Parquet, HDF5,
 - Mkdir output in output_generator.py
+- Add directory to save log output s